ychennay/connoisseur/connoisseuriOS/README.md

 ## Running
 ```
-Make sure your MongoDB server is runnin
+Make sure your MongoDB server is running
 $ open -a Xcode connoisseuriOS.xcodeproj/
 Proceed to build and run here
 ```